Michal Šimečka: Member of the National Council of Slovakia and Leader of the Opposition (2023–present)

 Following the vote, Šimečka stated the vote was an "unprecedented political revenge" targeting him as the leader of the opposition.
 The vote resulted in international condemnation as well.
-Valérie Hayer, the leader of Renew Europe fraction in the European Parliament strongly condemned the removal of Šimečka at a plenary meeting of the European Parliament, stating its was "another step towards undermining democracy in Slovakia by the regime of Robert Fico".
+Valérie Hayer, the leader of Renew Europe fraction in the European Parliament strongly condemned the removal of Šimečka at a plenary meeting of the European Parliament, stating it was "another step towards undermining democracy in Slovakia by the regime of Robert Fico".
 20 Czech prominent personalities, including the former PM of Czechia Petr Pithart called for the speaker of the Czech Parliament Markéta Pekarová Adamová to suspend any contacts with the Slovak parliament.

 In January 2025, large anti-government protests organised by a protest group Mier Ukrajine (lit.
 'Peace to Ukraine') broke out in Slovakia.
 The same year on 31 January, prime minister of Slovakia Robert Fico together with Slovak Information Service showed photographs of Mamuka Mamulashvili, a leader of the Georgian National Legion (designated as a terrorist group by the Russian government) with opposition activist Lucia Štasselová (2023 photograph from public debate in Bratislava) and online news commentator Martin M. Šimečka, the father of opposition leader Michal Šimečka (photo from the handover of humanitarian aid purchased from a fundraising for Mamulashvili's unit in November 2023).
 Despite the age and circumstances of both photos, Fico used them to accuse the activists and the government opposition of plotting a coup d'état in the country, which they denied.